 The act of planning meals is a stumbling block for many fitness clients mostly because of the perceived time and effort planning meals and clean eating can require.
 The reality is nutrition and fitness are not mutually exclusive.
 To achieve fitness goals, nutritional practices must be aligned with those goals in a way that supports their achievement.
-We can help our clients reframe their perceptions of meal planning by providing ideas for easy meal prep that maximize nutrition and minimize time spent in the kitchen.
+We can help our personal training clients reframe their perceptions of meal planning by providing meal prep hacks that maximize nutrition and minimize time spent in the kitchen.

 Here are 10 of our Favorite Meal Hacks: